 Space – The space you need for a garden depends on what you plan to grow.
 Some vegetables, like lettuce, take up very little space, while others need room to grow.
 Using an intensive gardening method can help you maximize a small space.

 Drainage – Proper watering is crucial for any garden.
 One of the key elements that’s easy to overlook is good drainage.

 Most outdoor living areas have some a deck or patio for eating or relaxing.
 Typically, the area just off the back entry of the house is the best location for a deck or patio.
 If you plan to have a grill or outdoor kitchen, easy access to the indoor kitchen is a huge plus.

-Ideally, you’d want this portion of the yard to have shade during the hottest hours of the day.
+When designing intentional outdoor spaces, you’d want this portion of the yard to have shade during the hottest hours of the day.
 If there’s no tree coverage you’ll have to create your own with a pergola, awning, canopy or umbrellas.

 In some yards, the natural landscaping that already exists is just as nice as anything you’d pay to plant.
 Areas like the back corners of the yards and where the landscape is uneven, rocky or tree-filled are perfect for a patch of wild terrain.
 The best part is this section of the yard should need little more maintenance than weeding and watering during dry periods.
 Keep native plants in mind, and look for flowers and shrubs that attract pollinators like bees and butterflies.

 If you have kids they’ll probably want their own place in the yard to play.
 Allowing them to play safely involves picking a good spot for their playscape or sandbox.
 The key here is to find a shady spot so you don’t have to worry about sunburns.
 It’s also a good idea to check out the view from indoors.
 Keeping an eye on the kids from inside is easier if the play area is positioned where you can see it from the window.